State provides COVID-19 testing in city

-HAVERHILL — With the city now in the high-risk zone for COVID-19, residents are taking advantage of free testing provided by the state to slow the spread of the virus.
+With Haverhill now in the high-risk zone for COVID-19, residents are taking advantage of free testing provided by the state to slow the spread of the virus.

 By testing as many people as possible, the city hopes to identify residents who are unaware they have the virus and then quarantine them so they don't spread the disease unknowingly.
 By identifying infected people, local health officials can then reach out to those people's contacts and quarantine them as well.